Warwick Question Time 2018Thursday 13 Sep 2018

 Since then she has won 14 major awards including five times being named Foreign Correspondent of the Year and Europe’s top war reporting prize, the Prix Bayeux.
 She was made an OBE by the Queen in 2013 and is an honorary fellow of University College, Oxford.

-This year's edition is being supported by:
+This year's event is being supported by:

 Registration for this event is mandatory.
-First year students are expected to attend.
+First year Economics students are expected to attend.
 Please reserve your place by completing a registration form.

 Previous Question Time events

 Since 2013, the Department of Economics have been successfully hosting the popular Question Time event, very similar to the popular BBC television show.
 You can find out more about last year's Question Time here and footage from previous years is available on our Youtube channel.